90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: Cancer

-47. Which 2001 romantic comedy features the characters Bridget Jones, Mark Darcy, and Daniel Cleaver?
+47. Question: Which 2001 romantic comedy features the characters Bridget Jones, Mark Darcy, and Daniel Cleaver?

 Answer: Bridget Jones’s Diary